Year of Call 2020

 Samuel was called to the Bar in 2020.
 He completed pupillage in 2021 and joined 9 KBW as a tenant following a short probationary period.

 Samuel also undertakes a range of civil work adjacent to these practice areas.
-This includes civil applications relating to animals, private hire vehicle licencing appeals, and professional disciplinary matters.
+This includes civil applications relating to animals and professional disciplinary matters.

 ANIMAL PROTECTION